 Other important conclusions from the study mentioned above include:

 The beauty of using penis spray is just how easy the process is.

 You don't have to do a lot of prior planning because the product takes effect so quickly.

 For Promescent, the process goes like this:

 Shake the bottle to mix thoroughly.

 Apply between 3 and 10 sprays to the most sensitive spots.
-Typically the frenulum, along with the underside of the head and shaft of the penis.
+These include:

 You can rub the spray into your skin to encourage absorption, but keep efforts localized and wash your hands after doing so.

 Wait for about 5-10 minutes for the liquid to absorb into the skin.